FantasyRobotFighter/fantasyrobotfighter.github.io/_posts/2018-11-09-More-Manimals.md

 ![A Good Monk - Wilhelm von Kaulbach](https://fantasyrobotfighter.github.io/assets/images/AGoodMonk.png)

 As someone who grew up playing Palladium RPGs like Heros Unlimited, Rifts, and After the Bomb, I felt right at home reading through the random insanity that is Mutant Crawl Classics.
 I’d been wanting a game that could present a setting and rules for mutant animals with the same gonzo style that Palladium did for TMNT (The Feral RPG is another good one).
-However, as exciting as it was to read about MCC’s manimal class, I couldn’t help but feel the list of choices were a tad too small for my taste.
+However, as exciting as it was to read about MCC’s manimal class, I couldn’t help but feel the list of choices was a tad too small for my taste.
 There is a lot of potential to expand upon manimals and so I couldn’t resist home-brewing up a new Manimal Sub-Type table (p.20 of the MCC core rulebook) to offer an expanded selection of mutant animals players can roll for.

 <table>
 	<tr>